ishannadeep/Synchronizer_Token_Pattern/README.md

 # Synchronizer_Token_Pattern
-demonstrate how to prevent CSRF attack insert the file in to the server and run login.php file first. if you are usig wamp server the server folder is in C:\wamp64\www you need to insert project folder in to www directory. then open the browser, go to http://localhost:8080/Synchronizer_Token_Pattern/login.php
+demonstrate how to prevent CSRF attack ,
+Insert the file in to the server folder and execute login.php file first.
+If you are usig wamp server the server folder is in C:\wamp64\www . you need to insert project folder in to www directory.
+Then open the browser, go to http://localhost:8080/Synchronizer_Token_Pattern/login.php